-Age related wear and tear is the biggest factor for development of cervical spondylosis.
+Age-related wear and tear is the biggest factor for the development of cervical spondylosis.
 However repeated occupational trauma like carrying loads, professional dancing, gymnastics etc. which put repeated strains on the neck may contribute.

 Pathophysiology of Cervical Spondylosis

 Cervical spondylosis is the result of disc degeneration.
-With age intervertebral discs lose water, fragment and collapse.
-This causes increased mechanical stress at the cartilaginous end plates.
+With age, intervertebral discs lose water, fragment, and collapse.
+This causes increased mechanical stress at the cartilaginous endplates.
 This further causes bone formation under the periosteum.
-This is an attempt by body to stabilize adjacent vertebrae.
+This is an attempt by the body to stabilize adjacent vertebrae.

 Osteophytes may cause narrowing of the intervertebral foramina [A canal through which the nerve root comes out of spine] and irritation of nerve root.
 Degradation of intervertebral discal proteoglycans also causes irritation of nerve root.
 This would lead to cervical radiculopathy.